tpwrules/nixos-ship/docs/format.md

 in reference to this documentation.
 The archive must not contain any members (files, directories, or otherwise) not explicitly listed here, with the exception of pax extended headers.
-Unexpected members are ignored for future compatibility, but ordering is enforced.
+Unexpected members are ignored for future compatibility.
 Directory members are never explicitly written into the archive.

 ## Shipfile Folders